applitude/applitude.github.io/_posts/2016-08-25-generalforsamling-høst-2016.md

 [Link to Facebook event](https://www.facebook.com/events/1718054161793948/)

-Location: Ole-Johan Dahls hus.
-The specific room will be announced shortly.
+Location: Ole-Johan Dahls hus, room Pascal.

 See you there!